-CSRD Corporate Sustainability Reporting Directive.
-Comment letter A letter or a formal submission received by EFRAG in response to a consultation document.
-All comment letters are made public and can be viewed on the EFRAG website.
-Cost-Benefit Analyses (CBA) Refers to 'cost-benefit analyses that include analyses of the impacts of the Technical Advice on sustainability matters' (proposals for a CSRD).
-Process for assessing the likely effects of a proposed ESRS, which is undertaken as the new requirements are developed, culminating in an analysis presented with a new standard or amendment to a standard that summarises the EFRAG's assessment of the likely effects of the new requirements.
-Discussion paper A paper issued by EFRAG that presents the analysis and collective views of the EFRAG SRB on a particular topic.
+- CSRD: Corporate Sustainability Reporting Directive - Comment letter: a letter or a formal submission received by EFRAG in response to a consultation document.
+All comment letters are made public and can be viewed on the EFRAG website. - Cost-Benefit Analyses (CBA): refers to 'cost-benefit analyses that include analyses of the impacts of the Technical Advice on sustainability matters' (proposals for a CSRD).
+Process for assessing the likely effects of a proposed ESRS, which is undertaken as the new requirements are developed, culminating in an analysis presented with a new standard or amendment to a standard that summarises the EFRAG's assessment of the likely effects of the new requirements. - Discussion paper: a paper issued by EFRAG that presents the analysis and collective views of the EFRAG SRB on a particular topic.
 The matters presented will have been discussed in the public meetings of EFRAG.
-Discussion papers are issued for public comment and the feedback from these consultations informs EFRAG and helps it to assess whether and how to develop a new or amended ESRS.
-DPP Due Process Procedures EFRAG SRB EFRAG Sustainability Reporting Board.
-EFRAG SR TEG EFRAG Sustainability Reporting Technical Expert Group.
-ESRS Sustainability Reporting Standards as applicable in the EU.
-Exposure draft A draft of a proposed Standard or amendment to a Standard.
+Discussion papers are issued for public comment and the feedback from these consultations informs EFRAG and helps it to assess whether and how to develop a new or amended ESRS. - EFRAG SRB: EFRAG Sustainability Reporting Board. - EFRAG SR TEG: EFRAG Sustainability Reporting Technical Expert Group - ESRS: Sustainability Reporting Standards as applicable in the EU. - Exposure draft: a draft of a proposed Standard or amendment to a Standard.
 An exposure draft sets out a specific proposal and includes a basis for conclusions and if applicable alternative views.
-An exposure draft is a mandatory due process step.
-European Lab function Refers to the activities of the European Lab exercised by project task forces accountable to either the EFRAG SRB or the EFRAG FRB or both depending on the subject matter.
-Feedback statement A document that gives direct feedback on the comments that were submitted on the exposure draft.
-It identifies the most significant matters raised in the comment process and explains how EFRAG considered those matters.
-Fieldwork Work (including field test, surveys) conducted with stakeholders to help EFRAG assess the likely effects of a proposed standard or amendment to a standard.
+An exposure draft is a mandatory due process step. - European Lab function: stimulating innovation in corporate reporting by identifying and sharing good corporate reporting practices ( with help of project task forces reporting to the EFRAG Reporting Boards). - Feedback statement: a document that gives direct feedback on the comments that were submitted on the exposure draft.
+It identifies the most significant matters raised in the comment process and explains how EFRAG considered those matters. - Fieldwork: work (including field test, surveys...) conducted with stakeholders to help EFRAG assess the likely effects of a proposed standard or amendment to a standard.
 Fieldwork might include experimentally applying new proposals to individual transactions or contracts as if the proposed guidance were already in effect, asking for feedback on the proposed wording of a particular proposal or assessing the extent of system changes that would be required if the proposed guidance was implemented.
-Fieldwork may also include gathering examples from practice to help EFRAG gain a better understanding of industry practices and how proposed guidance could affect them.
-Post-implementation review A review of a Standard or major amendment to a Standard after its implementation.
-Re-exposure A formal request for comments on a revised version of an exposure draft.
-SFDR Sustainable Finance Disclosure Regulation.
-Technical Advice EFRAG's advice to the European Commission that consists of fully prepared draft standards and/or draft amendments to Sustainability Reporting Standards accompanied by bases for conclusions and Cost-Benefit Analyses (see definition above).
+Fieldwork may also include gathering examples from practice to help EFRAG gain a better understanding of industry practices and how proposed guidance could affect them. - Post-implementation review: a review of a Standard or major amendment to a Standard after its implementation.

+- Re-exposure: a formal request for comments on a revised version of an exposure draft. - SFDR: Sustainable Finance Disclosure Regulation. - Technical Advice: EFRAG's advice to the European Commission consisting of fully prepared draft standards and/or draft amendments to Sustainability Reporting Standards accompanied by bases for conclusions and i Cost-Benefit Analyses (see definition above).